smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-install.md

 ## Try WSB preview features by joining the Windows Insider Program

 To try the most recent features or updates to WSB, join the [Windows Insiders Program](https://insider.windows.com/getting-started).
-Once you have joined Windows Insiders, you can choose the channel you would like to receive preview builds from inside the Windows settings menu.
+After joining the Windows Insiders Program, you can choose the channel you would like to receive preview builds from inside the Windows settings menu.
 You can choose from:

 - **Dev channel**: Most recent updates, but low stability.
 - **Beta channel**: Ideal for early adopters, more reliable builds than the Dev channel.